Mexico City Nightlife | The 11 Best Bars and Clubs in 2020

 For the answers to pressing and prudent questions like these, I reached out to resident expert Dennis Demori for a detailed guest post on the topic.

 And let’s just say, ole’ Dennis seemed to have one hell of a time in enjoying the nightlife in Mexico City.
 Why?
 Because he knows his stuff here.

 Walking down Av.
-Tamaulipas in Condesa you’ll see one bar or restaurant after another for about 3 blocks with more around the corner.
+Tamaulipas in Condesa, you’ll see one bar or restaurant after another for about three blocks with more around the corner.

 But I was wrong…